gotson/komga-website/src/guides/collections.md

 To delete a collection, look for the action menu icon <img src="/assets/media/guides/action-menu-icon.png" style="vertical-align: middle" height="32" /> and click on _Delete_.

-This will not delete the items in the collection.
+This will not delete the items in the collection, nor your media files.